-For all other adults working with children there

-- consider the way in which they offer comfort and reassurance to a distressed child and do it in an ageappropriate way - be circumspect in offering reassurance in one to one situations, but always record such actions in these circumstances - follow professional guidance or code of practice where available - never touch a child in a way which may be considered indecent will be occasions when a distressed child needs comfort and reassurance and this may involve physical contact.
+For all other adults working with children there will be occasions when a distressed child needs comfort and reassurance and this may involve physical contact.
 Young children, in particular, may need immediate physical comfort, for example after a fall, separation from parent etc. Adults should use their professional judgement to comfort or reassure a child in an age-appropriate way whilst maintaining clear professional boundaries.